-How You Can Improve Your Critical Thinking Skills
+How To Improve Your Critical Thinking Skills

 Without critical thinking skills to help us, that mountain of data is just as likely to mislead us as it is to help.
 Cognitive bias, emotional reactions and an uptick in fake news are all arrayed against us.
 How can anyone be sure that they’re making the right decision?

 Critical thinking is the ability to evaluate information objectively and arrive at a conclusion.
 It’s a deeper kind of thinking in which you will question, analyse and evaluate the information you have at hand to help solve a problem or arrive at a decision.

-Why critical thinking is important in business
+Why is critical thinking important in business?

 This is true no matter what industry you’re in.
 Beyond the solving of problems, the development of critical thinking skills can also aid the following:

-How to improve your critical thinking skills
+7 ways to improve your critical thinking skills

 Critical thinking is not unlike the scientific method, which is viewed as an extensive, structured mode of critical thinking that involves hypothesis, experimentation and conclusion.

 To improve your critical thinking skills, implement the following strategies:

-1. Stay outcome-focused
+2. Stay outcome-focused

 Remembering what you’re trying to achieve can help you avoid getting side-tracked and be more discerning about what information you consider.
 Thinking in different ways may lead you in unexpected and interesting directions, which can derail you if you’re not focused on what you need to achieve.

-2. Recognise your biases
+3. Recognise your biases

-3. Adopt an ‘information funnel’
+4. Adopt an ‘information funnel’

-4. Collaborate with others
+5. Collaborate with others

 Two heads are definitely better than one when trying to come up with an objective strategy.
-Be open to feedback, including opinions that don’t gel with yours.
+Be open to feedback, especially including opinions that don’t gel with yours.

-5. Seek out diverse opinions
+6. Seek out diverse opinions

 To make collaboration more valuable, try and get perspectives from people with a different background, skill set or experiences.
 They may point out things that wouldn’t have occurred to you.

-6. Test your hypothesis
+7. Test your hypothesis

-Once you’ve come up with a conclusion, stress-test it.
-What information would change your mind?
+Ask yourself questions like: what information would change your mind?
 What would need to change in the current scenario for the conclusion to be wrong?
 Is it possible that these variables exist?

 This article was written by Tanya Ashworth-Keppel on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: Entrepreneur, The Balance and ZipRecruiter.